tunaphish/blog/content/notes/digital-constellation.md

 Because your mind tends to always come back to the same subject by following your interest it’s a lot easier to keep up with motivation(something I struggle with).
 Notes naturally tend to cluster around those interests and because your zettlekesten is permanent you are always contributing and furthering something.

 By forming these clusters you organically [[seek-work-that-energizes-you]]

+# art in the constellations
+Gather ideas in one place.
+Connecting them in novel ways.
+Let them produce ideas for you.
+Gather the best ideas from games you played.
+Stories you read visuals from movies.
+The coolest scene from moody was stabbing in the background. but it also allows you to develop ideas in parallel.
+This means you have multiple projects cooking.
+But like academic work there’s mechanical steps that need to be done.
+Instead of rearranging ideas and deleting redundant sentences.
+You are filming shots.
+Or you are drawing some lines.
+Remember the Pareto principal for short films is the strength of the script.
+It can apply again to mechanical work but it’s like 80 percent of the 20 percent.
+Numbers may be off but the point is some things are higher Impact.

 ---